simonceddy/footy-typescript/readme.md

 - Give player entities awareness of their position on the playing field and factor this into determining next actions
 - Implement match state awareness e.g. how far in front/behind a players team is
 - Implement clock awareness e.g. how long is left in a quarter/match
-- Alter how time elapses so that actions determine their own durations.
-This should allow for stopped clock situations and hopefully sort out some of the issues with unrealistic numbers
 - Better attributes generation and position determination, likely including changes to valid attributes
 - Ability to set certain config via dot file like .env
 - Add some algorithmic name generation instead of solely using static data